polyphony-chat/docs/docs/Protocol Specifications/core.md

 - how protocol extensions interact with the core protocol
 - requirements, which must be fulfilled by protocol extensions to become officially endorsed

-## 8.1 P2 extension design guidelines
+## 8.1 Extension design

-The following section is dedicated to listing design requirements, which should be met by all P2 extensions.
-These requirements are meant to ensure a certain level of quality in the extensions-ecosystem.

-P2 extensions should be either of the following:
+P2 extensions *should* be either of the following:

-- a major technological addition, which can be taken advantage of by other extensions.
+- a **major** technological addition, which can be taken advantage of by other extensions.
 Examples of this are:
   - a unified WebSocket Gateway connection scheme
   - Message Layer Encryption (MLS)